howlingunit/hangman/README.md

 * admin page with the ability to manage words and categories
 * Colour themes
 ## Done list
+* bugfix the user submit button (it uses the same styles as the incorrect/correct letters, which change the cursor to `not-allowed`)
 * Finnish readme
 * better settings style
 * URL refactor